github-real-lb/private-tutor-crm/README.md

-# Private Tutor CRM
+# Tutor Management Web
-This is a repo for a Customer Relationship Management System (CRM) of a private tutor.
+This is a repo for a web-app of private tutor management system.

 Backend API will allow for:
 1. Managing students contact details